jaspector

 Contact office for available inspection windows.

-Typical inspection sequence: Colfax County does not conduct building inspections for standard residential or commercial construction.
+Typical sequence: Colfax County does not conduct building inspections for standard residential or commercial construction.
 County zoning permit is primarily a land-use compliance record.
 Floodplain development inspection is conducted by the Floodplain Administrator for work in Special Flood Hazard Areas.

-Do I need a building permit in unincorporated Colfax County, NE?
+01 Do I need a building permit in unincorporated Colfax County, NE?

 A zoning permit is required for any new residential or non-residential structure, accessory structures above a de minimis threshold, grain bins, livestock feeding operations, developments in Special Flood Hazard Areas, and lot splits in Colfax County unincorporated area.

-How much does a building permit cost in unincorporated Colfax County, NE?
+02 How much does a building permit cost in unincorporated Colfax County, NE?

+Building permit fees in unincorporated Colfax County, NE are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not published.
 Contact (402) 352-8505..
 Fees are calculated as: Not published.
 Contact (402) 352-8505..

-How do I apply for a building permit in unincorporated Colfax County, NE?
+03 How do I apply for a building permit in unincorporated Colfax County, NE?

-1. Contact the Colfax County Planning and Zoning office at (402) 352-8505 to confirm the property's zoning district and whether a zoning permit is required.
+To apply for a building permit in unincorporated Colfax County, NE, follow these steps: 1.
+Contact the Colfax County Planning and Zoning office at (402) 352-8505 to confirm the property's zoning district and whether a zoning permit is required.
 2. Obtain the appropriate application form from the Planning and Zoning office or the county website.
 The county issues distinct permit types: Residential Zoning Permit, Non-Residential (Commercial) Zoning Permit, Conditional Use Permit, Grain Bin Permit, Livestock Feeding Operation (LFO) Permit, Floodplain Development Permit Application, and Lot Split application.
 3. Complete the application and assemble required supporting documents: site plan, legal description, property owner information, and description of proposed work.
 4. Submit in person or by mail to 411 East 11th Street, Schuyler, NE 68661, Attn: Planning and Zoning.
 5. Pay applicable fee at the time of submission.
 Fee schedule is set by the county; contact the office at (402) 352-8505 for current amounts.
 6. The Zoning Administrator reviews the application for compliance with the Colfax County Zoning Resolution.
 7. For conditional use permits and certain larger developments, the Planning Commission reviews the application and makes a recommendation to the Board of Commissioners.
 8. The Board of Commissioners makes final decisions on conditional use permits.
 Per LB 663 (effective 2023), timelines for commission action on permit applications are now codified in state statute.
 9. After approval, receive zoning permit.
 Post permit at job site as directed.
 10. Note: Colfax County does not conduct building inspections for standard residential or commercial construction outside flood zones.
 The permit is primarily a zoning/land-use record.

-How long does it take to get a building permit in unincorporated Colfax County, NE?
+04 How long does it take to get a building permit in unincorporated Colfax County, NE?

-What work is exempt from building permits in unincorporated Colfax County, NE?
+05 What work is exempt from building permits in unincorporated Colfax County, NE?

-How do I schedule a building inspection in unincorporated Colfax County, NE?
+06 How do I schedule a building inspection in unincorporated Colfax County, NE?

-Inspections can be scheduled via: Colfax County Planning and Zoning: (402) 352-8505, 411 East 11th Street, Schuyler, NE 68661.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Colfax County, NE via: Colfax County Planning and Zoning: (402) 352-8505, 411 East 11th Street, Schuyler, NE 68661.
 Contact office to schedule.
 Standard office hours: Monday-Friday, 8:30 AM to 4:30 PM..